 In the Celtic Seas, discarding levels differ between the different fleets but can be as high as two thirds of the total catch with increasing trends in recent years.
 Discarding of undersized fish is a problem in several fisheries (e.g. cod, haddock, Nephrops and megrim).
-Improving the selection pattern should benefit the stocks and result in a higher long-term yield.

 Sole and plaice are predominantly caught by beam trawl fisheries.
 Beam trawling, especially using chain-mat gear, is known to have a significant impact on the benthic communities, although less so on soft substrates and in areas which have been historically exploited by this fishing method.
-Benthic drop-out panels have been shown to release around 75% of benthic invertebrates from the catches.
-Information from the UK industry (Trebilcock & Rozarieux, 2009) suggests that uptake in 2008 was minimal.